Rahmanda07/CapstoneBangkit/README.md

 ### Model Compilation and Training

-- The model is compiled with `categorical_crossentropy` loss and `adam` optimizer.
+- Compiled with `categorical_crossentropy` loss and `adam` optimizer.
-- Training is done for 10 epochs, with steps per epoch set to the length of the training data generator.
-- Early stopping and learning rate reduction callbacks are used to prevent overfitting.
+- Training for 10 epochs with early stopping and learning rate reduction callbacks.

 ### Evaluation and Results

-- The model is evaluated on the validation dataset.
+- Evaluated on the validation dataset.
-- Accuracy and loss metrics are plotted for both training and validation sets.
+- Metrics plotted for accuracy and loss.

-### Model Saving
+## Application Workflow

+1. **Data Download and Extraction**:
+    ```bash
+    kaggle datasets download -d subirbiswas19/freshwater-fish-disease-aquaculture-in-south-asia
+    unzip freshwater-fish-disease-aquaculture-in-south-asia.zip -d /content/data/
+    ```

+2. **Model Training**:
+    ```bash
+    python train_model.py
+    ```

+3. **Model Saving**:
-- The trained model's architecture is saved in JSON format.
+    - Architecture saved in JSON format.
-- The model weights are saved as binary files for each layer.
+    - Weights saved as binary files.
-- All model files are compressed into a ZIP file for easy download and sharing.
+    - All model files compressed into a ZIP file.

+4. **Application Deployment**:
+    - Use the trained model in a web or mobile application to classify fish diseases from uploaded images.

-## Usage
+## Getting Started

 ### Prerequisites